Oakton College’s Des Plaines campus is closed Monday, April 20, due to flooding. Classes will be remote. More Information

 Sexual misconduct is conduct of a sexual nature or conduct based on sex or gender that is nonconsensual or has the purpose or effect of threatening, intimidating, or coercing a person.
 Sexual misconduct is a form of sex- and gender-based discrimination.
 As such, it’s an umbrella term that includes: sexual harassment, a sub-set of sexual misconduct, sexual violence, which includes attempted or completed rape or sexual assault, as well as sexual harassment, stalking, voyeurism, exhibitionism, verbal or physical sexuality-based threats or abuse, and intimate partner violence, and relationship/dating violence, which is committed by a person:

-Manager of Conduct and Deputy Title IX Coordinator
+Dean of Access, Equity, and Diversity and Title IX Coordinator

 lcuellar@oakton.edu